masoniis/b/readme.md

 #### Graphics stuff

 1. "Vertex pulling."
 Each group of 6 vertices that make up a face share a **single 32 bit uint** in a GPU buffer.
 This required cool GPU stuff and unpacking face data in shaders (packing on CPU of course).
+The shader code where this data is unpacked is seen [here](./assets/shaders/world/lib/face_unpacking.wesl) if you are curious about what/how data is packed into a single uint.
 2. Global illumination via the "sun" with directional lighting, and a shadow pass that adds basic hard-shadows using shadow mapping.
 3. Approximate **ambient occlusion** based on nearby voxels to a vertex.
-Provides some depth to the world.
+Provides some depth to the world even where there is no lighting.
 4. Full transparency support via a separate render pass.
 5. Custom UI implementation (with `taffy` for computing flexbox layouts and `glyphon` for text heavylifting)
 6. Custom fog and sky shaders that define the sky and horizon blending with sun/moon.
 7. Convenient texture and voxel definition loading enabling swapping voxel textures easily in the `assets/blocks` folder.
-8. Water vertices "wave" up and down if you look at them closer
+8. Water vertices "wave" up and down if you look at them closely!

 #### Other stuff